2022 Niseko Population Statistics, Hokkaido

 We provide more specific statistics in our separate report on the population of foreigners living in Niseko, but for a quick review:

 The majority of people living in Niseko are, of course, the Japanese.
 Based on a small survey conducted by the local tourism bureau, the biggest foreign population in Niseko is made up of the Australians (33% of foreigners).
-The relationship of the Australians to Niseko is well established, and Aussie influence and investment has a lot to do with Niseko’s international fame.
+The relationship of the Australians to Niseko is well established, and Aussie influence and Australian investment in Niseko has a lot to do with Niseko’s rise to international fame.
 After the Australians, the English are the second biggest population (13%), followed by the Taiwanese and the New Zealanders (both at 5%).
 The Chinese and Canadians are next (both at 4%).
+In a separate report, we provide more detail on foreigners in Niseko by country of origin.

 Niseko Population Trends

-As you look at that data, you can see that for the most recent population data from the Niseko area, the population is declining.
+As you look at the data we present above, you can see that for the most recent population data from the Niseko area, the population is declining.
 What should we make of that?

-It could also be that the pandemic of 2020 had a short-term effect on Niseko that will correct time goes on.
-There were real travel restrictions in Japan in 2020, both domestically and certainly from other countries.
-If Niseko relies on tourism (and it does), that could have contributed to financial troubles and instability for Niseko businesses, and for the people that might have been employed by both those businesses.
+It could also be that the pandemic of 2020 had a short-term effect on Niseko that will correct as time goes on.
+There were real travel restrictions in Japan in 2020 and 2021, both domestically and certainly with regard to visitors to Niseko from other countries.
+If Niseko relies on tourism (and it does), that could have contributed to financial troubles and instability for Niseko businesses, and for the people that might have been employed by both those types of businesses.
 If there were no customers, and no work, local people would have to move to other places to try to make a living.
 Time will tell if that trend reverses.

 Niseko Real Estate